5 things for September 1: Harvey, North Korea, Kenya, Russia, David Clarke

 Yes, the story behind this heartwarming Harvey rescue pic has it all.

-A GA police officer told a woman at traffic stop, 'We only kill black black'
+A GA police officer told a woman at traffic stop, 'We only kill black people'

 In a shocking turn of events, he is most likely going to lose his job.